 Of course, there are several other loan forgiveness programs to look at that are considered “income-driven.”
 These programs ask you to pay a certain percentage of your “discretionary income” towards your loans for anywhere from 20-25 years.

-That’s a long time to slug away at those payments for sure, but for those with a high level of debt, income-driven repayment plans can be the smartest, and most feasible, option.
+That’s a long time to slug away at those payments for sure, but for those with a high level of debt, who failed to get college loans without a cosigner, income-driven repayment plans can be the smartest, and most feasible, option.
 The chart below highlights income-driven repayment plans and how their benefits stack up side-by-side:

 |Income-Driven Repayment Plan||Payment Amount||Repayment Timeline